How to Give Your Employees Gifts—That They Really Want

 Early Finishes During the Holiday Season as a Gift for Employees

-Coming in at a very close second to gift cards in terms of most popular holiday gifts to receive from employers is the option of an early finish.
-With 28.8 percent of the vote, little difference exists between the two gift options.
+Coming in at a very close second to gift cards in terms of the most popular holiday gifts to receive from employers is the option of an early finish.
+With 28.8% of the vote, little difference exists between the two gift options.

 The holiday season is about spending time with your loved ones, so it’s not surprising that early finishes to the workday rank so high.
 Getting away from work early can make all the difference when it comes to finishing your Christmas shopping or making it to the family get-together.

 Two ways in which you can arrange early finishes for your staff are these:

 - Allow staff to choose which day they want to leave work early.
 Set up a spreadsheet, similar to one for monitoring annual leave, and ask staff to request their day to leave work early, so you can ensure you always have adequate coverage.